Skip to main content

 Compartment syndrome can occur in muscles originating from the tibia.
 Muscles are surrounded by fascia which allows for a separation between adjacent muscles.
 This fascia does not stretch.
 Pressure within the muscles can increase due to activity.
 The fascia does not allow the pressure to diminish.
 This can lead to muscle damage and pain.
 If you have shin splints a proper diagnosis via a thorough history and physical examination is essential to rule out causes other than periostitis.

-Conservative treatment for tibial periostial injuries usually consists of modified activity, ice, immobilization, compression and elevation, physical therapy, foot orthotics, appropriate footwear, and proper training techniques.
+Conservative treatment for tibial periosteal injuries usually consists of modified activity, ice, immobilization, compression and elevation, physical therapy, foot orthotics, appropriate footwear, and proper training techniques.
 However, the most important part of the treatment is educating you on the tissue(muscle, tendon, fascia, ligaments, periosteum and bone) injury process.
 I discuss the concept that everyone has a unique biomechanical yield point where tissue injury occurs, even if you have the best training technique, footwear and equipment.
 In other words, you have to listen to your body and give yourself enough time to recover from any tissue injury (minor or major) before you resume exercising.
 If you continue to exercise without adequate tissue recovery, the tissue injury yield point becomes lower when compared to the previous exercise session.
 This means even less activity can more tissue damage.
 This is why less activity can make your shin splints worse if tissue recovery is not allowed to occur during a rest period.
-For more information on the treatment protocol for shin splints please visit www.painfreefeet.ca
+For more information on the treatment protocol for shin splints please visit

 Comments